-Program; or - (C) A project with a pre-1999 HCD loan that is being restructured pursuant to Section 50560 of the Health and Safety Code (AB 1699) that has not previously received an allocation of Low-Income Housing Tax Credits. - (3) A project that receives governmental assistance on at least 50 percent of the units pursuant to any of the following and that has not previously received an allocation of Low-Income Housing Tax Credits shall receive 6 points:
+(C-B) A project with a pre-1999 HCD loan that is being restructured pursuant to Section 50560 of the Health and Safety Code (AB 1699) that has not previously received an allocation of Low-Income Housing Tax Credits.

+(3) A project that receives governmental assistance on at least 50 percent of the units pursuant to any of the following and that has not previously received an allocation of Low-Income Housing Tax Credits shall receive 6 points:

+(A) Project-Based Section 8 or Rent Supplement,

+(B) USDA Rent Supplement,

+(C) Section 236 Financing,

+(D) Section 221(d)(3) Financing, or

+(E) USDA 514 or 515 Financing, or

+(F) Department of Housing and Community Development Financing (including AB 1699 projects that have previously received an allocation of Low-Income Housing Tax Credits).

+(4) A project that receives governmental assistance on at least 50 percent of the units including AB 1699 funding that has previously been syndicated is eligible for 6 points.

-- (A) Project-Based Section 8 or Rent Supplement, - (B) USDA Rent Supplement, - (C) Section 236 Financing, - (D) Section 221(d)(3) Financing, - (E) USDA 514 or 515 Financing, or - (F) Department of Housing and Community Development Financing (including AB 1699 projects that have previously received an allocation of Low-Income Housing Tax Credits). - (c) New Construction Density and Local Incentives (10 points maximum); Preservation Projects and Other Rehabilitation Projects are not eligible for these points).
-A New Construction Project that meets any of the following shall receive 10 points: - (1) The local jurisdiction has approved the project pursuant to Section 65913.4 of the Government Code, at a density greater than that allowed by the site's zoning through the use of a density bonus allowed by Government Code Section 65915 or a local ordinance, or with concessions and/or waivers granted pursuant to Government Code Section 65915; (2) The project is being developed at a per net acre density that meets one of the following criteria: - (A) 100 bedrooms per net acre in a metropolitan county; - (B) 60 bedrooms per net acre in a suburban jurisdiction; - (C) 40 bedrooms per net acre in all other areas.
+(c) New Construction Density and Local Incentives (10 points maximum); Preservation Projects and Other Rehabilitation Projects are not eligible for these points).
+A New Construction Project that meets any of the following shall receive 10 points:

+(1) The local jurisdiction has approved the project pursuant to Section 65913.4 of the Government Code, at a density greater than that allowed by the site's zoning through the use of a density bonus allowed by Government Code Section 65915 or a local ordinance, or with concessions and/or waivers granted pursuant to Government Code Section 65915;

+(2) The project is being developed at a per net acre density that meets one of the following criteria:

+(A) 100 bedrooms per net acre in a metropolitan county;

+(B) 60 bedrooms per net acre in a suburban jurisdiction;

+(C) 40 bedrooms per net acre in all other areas.

-[For the purposes of this paragraph, "net acre" is defined as the acreage within the parcel boundaries after subtracting any area affected by the dedication of public right-of-way, the presence of restrictive easements, and non-buildable areas.
+[For the purposes of this paragraph, "net acre" is defined as the acreage within the parcel boundaries after subtracting any area affected by the dedication of public right-ofway, the presence of restrictive easements, and non-buildable areas.
 "Metropolitan county" and "suburban jurisdiction" shall have the same meaning as in Section 65583.2 of the Government Code.
 Projects with land-use approvals obtained prior to January 1, 2022 shall earn full points in this category.]